Privacy Notice for California Residents

 The CCPA provides consumers (California residents) with specific rights regarding their personal information and imposes restrictions on particular business practices as set forth below, and prohibits us from discriminating against individuals for exercising their privacy rights under the law.
 If you are a California resident, this section describes your CCPA rights and explains how to exercise those rights.

-Verifiable Requests to Delete and Requests to Know.
+Verifiable Requests to Delete, Correct and to Know.
 Subject to certain exceptions, consumers have the right to make the following requests, at no charge:

 Request to Know